-Unexpended funds, greater than \$5000, are NOT retained by the Applicant.
-If the actual cost of the project is more than \$5,000 under the estimate, the ESC will initiate a request that IHS Finance recall all unexpended funds not required for project completion, e.g., if the ESC awarded \$125,000 for sustainability activities and the Applicant completed all required work for \$97,000, then the ESC would initiate a request for return of the remaining \$28,000.
+The ESC may, at its discretion, fund the additional requirements if greater than \$5000.
+Unneeded or unexpended funds, greater than \$5000, are NOT retained by the Area Office.
+If greater than \$5000, the ESC will request recall of all funds not required for project completion, e.g., if the ESC awarded \$125,000 for demolition activities and the Area completed all required work for \$97,000, then the ESC would initiate a request for return of the remaining \$28,000.

-If no progress has been made within two years after the funds have been allocated to the Applicant, the ESC will make a determination whether to pull back the funding.
+If no progress has been made within two years after the funds have been Adviced, the ESC will make a determination whether to pull back the funding.

-Funds administered by the ESC are NOT available for the following:
+Funds administered by the ESC are NOT available to demolish recently procured buildings.